sanjayrao77/bitrotchecker/README.md

 ## Building

-Currently, only linux is supported.
+Currently, only linux and OSX are supported.
 No extra libraries are required.

-You should be able to download the files and run "make".
+On linux systems, you should be able to just download the files and run "make".

+On modern OSX systems, you should be able to download the files and run "make -f Makefile.osx".
+I've only tested this on an M1 and haven't done extensive testing.

-For non-linux systems, you can remove -DUSEMMAP to use read() instead.
-It should be easy to port to other unix systems.
+For other systems, you can remove -DUSEMMAP to use read() instead.
+It should be easy to port to other unix-like systems.

 The standard Makefile compiles a native implementation of md5.
 It's probably not the fastest.
 You can use Makefile.gnutls and Makefile.openssl to use GNU-TLS and